Fact-checked against ABS — Consumer Price Index on 2026-04-25.

 - Council and zoning policies that shape new housing supply

-The ABS Consumer Price Index tracks rents as part of the housing component of inflation, and the published series shows rents have risen faster than overall CPI in some periods and slower in others.
-Looking at the long-run trend rather than a single year is usually a better signal than month-to-month changes.
+The ABS Consumer Price Index tracks rents as part of the housing component of inflation.
+The published series shows rents running faster than overall CPI in some periods and slower in others, so if you want a useful read, watch the long-run trend rather than any single year or month-to-month wobble.

 Rent increases – when, how often, and challenging them

-Rent increases in Australia are governed by state legislation, not federal rules, so the exact rules depend on where the property is.
-Most states share a common shape:
+Rent increases are governed by state legislation, not federal rules, so the precise wording depends on where you live.
+That said, most states share the same basic shape:

 - During a fixed-term lease, rent generally can’t be increased unless the lease specifically allows it